 Why Do We Kiss Under Mistletoe?

 Another common decoration around Christmas time is mistletoe, under which you kiss your beloved.
 This seems like a strange tradition, but the story behind it becoming connected with Christmas is even weirder.
-The Ancient Greeks, Romans, and Celts all used mistletoe for health reasons and, later, it would become a symbol of virality and love.
+The Ancient Greeks, Romans, and Celts all used mistletoe for health reasons and, later, it would become a symbol of virility and love.
 Saturnalia, the Roman holiday most associated with Christmas, was also decorated with mistletoe for this same reason.

 In Nordic folklore, mistletoe was a symbol of love because of the death of the God of the Sun, Balder.